Permutations avoiding sets of patterns with long monotone subsequences: Further Experimental Results

+\begin{conjecture} There exists a constant $C$ such that \end{conjecture} Differential approximation also shows a subdominant singularity (i.e., a singularity that is not a singularity closest to the origin) in the area of $x \approx 0.18750 = 3/16$.
+In future subsections, we will only mention subdominant singularities in cases where they are detected.

-For $A_{5,3}$, we are able to calculate the first $130$ terms of the counting sequence. \texttt{GuessFunc} is unable to produce a conjecture for the generating function of $A_{5,3}$, but differential approximation again predicts that the counting sequence grows asymptotically like
+For $A_{5,3}$, we are able to calculate the first $130$ terms of the counting sequence. \texttt{GuessFunc} is unable to produce a conjecture for the generating function of $A_{5,3}$.
+Based again on differential approximation, we make the following conjecture.